-Hi, my name is Khwan Kim.
-I am a PhD candidate in Management at INSEAD in Fontainebleau, France.
+Hi, my name is Khwan, and I am a PhD candidate in Management at INSEAD in Fontainebleau, France.
+I am on the academic job market in 2024-2025.
 My research explores the antecedents and consequences of novelty and innovation at both the individual and organizational levels.
 I specifically focus on creative industries such as music, films, publishing, and contemporary arts as my empirical settings.
 In doing so, I utilize various organization theories as a theoretical framework and employ computational content analytic tools across my projects.

 Proceedings of the National Academy of Sciences (PNAS) 121 (6) e2306549121, 2024